sitMCella/arm-template-terraform-conversion/examples/azure_firewall_policy/terraform_project/README.md

 }
 ```

-Define the Subscription ID in the file "networking/westeurope/providers.tf".
+Define the Subscription ID parameter for the AzureRM provider in the file "networking/westeurope/providers.tf".

 ## Development